AishwaryaGopal12/Rgram/README.md

 The goal of Rgram is to make the image processing task easy and intuitive.
-With RGram, users can rotate the image, convert it to greyscale, flip it in either a horizontal or vertical direction, and add padding to it (frame).
+With RGram, users can rotate the image, convert it to greyscale, flip it horizontally in Black&White, and add padding to it (frame).

 ## Installation